 Children shall not be released for any reason to anyone that is not on their pick-up permission form.
 When someone new will be coming to pick up your child, a photo I.D. is required.
 NO EXEPTIONS WILL BE MADE!
 As with the Emergency Contacts, authorized individuals may also change on the pick-up permission, so please keep us updated.

+Legal Custody

+The center cannot refuse to release a child to the child’s parent or legal guardian who has or shares legal custody of the child.
+In most cases, both parents have equal custody rights unless a court or valid written separation agreement proves otherwise.
+If you are experiencing custody difficulties we strongly urge you to keep the center administration fully advised of circumstances that affect your child and their drop-off and pick-up routines at the center.
+Divorced or legally separated parents are required to provide copy of custody documentation.
+Parent records will be kept confidential, in the child’s file.

 Calendar